 This report documents the development and testing of alternative data collection methodologies that can be used to cost effectively measure truck movements along specific roadway corridors selected by the Freight Mobility Strategic Investment Board (FMSIB.)
 The intent of the project was to complete the design and testing of potential methodologies that could be used to measure the performance of roadway improvement projects against selected standards.
-These benchmarks would be used both as part of the project selection/prioritization process and to report on the freight mobility benefits that resulted from the selected FMSIB projects.
+These benchmarks, while developed for FMSIB, could be used both as part of WSDOT's project selection/prioritization process and to report on the freight mobility benefits that resulted from the selected roadway projects.

 This report is divided into four chapters.
 This first chapter describes the background and goals of the project.
-It also describes the types of data required to measure the performance of FMSIB roadway improvements designed to improve freight mobility and compare that performance with a defined standard-termed benchmarking-and introduces the constraints to collecting those data.
+It also describes the types of data required to measure the performance of roadway improvements designed to improve freight mobility and compare that performance with a defined standard-termed benchmarking-and introduces the constraints to collecting those data.
 The second chapter then describes the technologies that were tested to overcome those constraints.
 The third chapter describes the results of those tests.
-The final chapter describes the conclusions obtained from this project and makes recommendations for meeting the FMSIB's benchmark needs.
+The final chapter describes the conclusions obtained from this project and makes recommendations for meeting freight mobility benchmark needs.